 Nerves of the spermatic cord:

 Sympathetic nerves originate from paraaortic ganglia (T10--L1) and the parasympathetic nerves originate from S2--4.
 Afferent innervation mediates pain, efferent innervation controls the vessels and to some (unknown) extend the testicular and epididymal functions.

 Ramus genitalis from the genitofemoral nerve: originates from the lumbar plexus (L1–2) and passes through the inguinal canal.
 It supplies the scrotal skin, cremasteric muscle and tunica dartos.

-following structures enclose the contents of the spermatic cord, from outside to inside: scrotal skin, tunica dartos, external spermatic fascia, cremasteric muscle, internal spermatic fascia.
+Following structures enclose the contents of the spermatic cord, from outside to inside: scrotal skin, tunica dartos, external spermatic fascia, cremasteric muscle, and internal spermatic fascia.

 |Erection of the Penis||Index||Testis Histology|

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 ReferencesBenninghoff 1993 BENNINGHOFF, A.: Makroskopische Anatomie, Embryologie und Histologie des Menschen.

 München; Wien; Baltimore : Urban und Schwarzenberg, 1993